helfertool/docs/source/admin/installation.rst

 .. code-block:: none

-   systemctl enable --now helfertool
+   sudo systemctl enable --now helfertool

 To check the progress, you can use ``journalctl``:

 .. code-block:: none

-   journalctl -f -u helfertool
+   sudo journalctl -f -u helfertool

 On the first start, the database migration are applied and after that the container is running and listens on port 8000.